 The coils in the Avocado are designed in such a way that reduces motion transfer (I never feel Will turning in the middle of the night) and provides good edge support (a peeve I’ve always had with memory or poly foam mattresses that made me feel like I’d roll off the bed if I laid too close to the edge).

 Every Avocado mattress is made to order, and made by hand at that.
 You can see this level of thoughtful detailing in the hand-tufted rosettes, the upholstered side handles, and the sturdy stitching along the seams.

-That means it can take up to three weeks to get an Avocado mattress (for me, at least — it sounds like they’ve sped up the process a bit by now), but it’s so awesome to know that your bed is crafted in a warehouse in Southern California—just for you—and then delivered directly to your doorstep.
+At the time I posted this review in late 2017, it took up to three weeks to get an Avocado mattress (though it sounds like they’ve sped up the process by now), but it’s so awesome to know that your bed is crafted in a warehouse in Southern California—just for you—and then delivered directly to your doorstep.

-They also make green pillows, and as a longtime devotee of down pillows, I was curious to try what they offered.
+Avocado also makes green pillows, and as a longtime devotee of down pillows, I was curious to try what they offered.
 I love a plush and sumptuous feel under my head, and don’t care much for memory foam or synthetic fill pillows.